johnmarktaylor91/torchlens/README.md

 ## Acknowledgments

 The development of *TorchLens* benefitted greatly from discussions with Nikolaus Kriegeskorte, George Alvarez, Alfredo Canziani, Tal Golan, and the Visual Inference Lab at Columbia University.
+Thank you to Kale Kundert for helpful discussion and for his code contributions enabling PyTorch Lightning compatibility.
 All network visualizations were created with graphviz.
 Logo created by Nikolaus Kriegeskorte.

 ## Citing Torchlens